Clm-Roig/Battleship/README.md

 Open a terminal, cd to the project folder and then run the *sbt run* command.
 You wil be asked to chose between 2 main classes: BattleShipGame and TestAI.

 ### .jar file
-You cna also generate the .jar file and specify in the MANIFEST.MF file which main class you want to use (see below)
+You can also generate the .jar file and specify in the MANIFEST.MF file which main class you want to use (see below)

 ## Main classes
 ### BattleShipGame